Maine OUI First Offense Attorneys

 Maine OUI Defense Attorney

-Attorney William Bly can help most people in any situation.
+Attorney William Bly and the talented attorneys of WTB LAW can help most people in any situation.
 We work hard to give our clients the best advice and help them through the legal process.
 There are many defenses for an OUI charge, but one of the main ones is questioning whether you were really impaired at all.
 Tests that measure BAC levels can give erroneous results.
 Regardless of your BAC, we can fight to show how the reading may have been inaccurate, based on numerous factors.

 No matter what your OUI charges, we can help you find a good defense strategy.
 Our firm has been successfully defending clients for many years.
 Call us now to get started on your case.